usnistgov/dioptra/docs/source/explanation/components/users-groups-explanation.rst

 .. note::

-    Currently, additional groups cannot be created in dioptra.
-As a result, all other resources should be considered public as all users and resources will be created under the same group.
+    Dioptra does not currently support the creation of additional groups.
+All resources are under the same default public group.

 .. rst-class:: fancy-header header-seealso